apache/lucenenet/CONTRIBUTING.md

 ---
 Hello new contributors, thanks for getting on board!

-This is going to be a long mail...
-Since this has the chance of becoming one monstrous thread - please start a new thread for any question / comment on any of the items below. *PLEASE do your best not to reply to this email.*

 Before anything else, please read https://cwiki.apache.org/confluence/display/LUCENENET/Getting+Involved.
 In particular, we will need you to have an ICLA with Apache and to feel